-For organizations that want to get serious with introducing YaSM and best-practice service management or ITSM processes we offer a complete and detailed process model with ready-to-use process diagrams and document templates, called the "YaSM® Process Map".
+For organizations that want to introduce YaSM and best-practice service management or ITSM processes we offer a complete and detailed process model with ready-to-use process diagrams and document templates, called the "YaSM® Process Map".
+For each YaSM service management process, the YaSM Process Map describes in the form of a diagram the activities to be performed, the required inputs and the resulting outputs.
+Document templates in Word® format specify the typical contents of the various documents, policies and records produced in the YaSM processes.

 These diagrams and templates are the ideal tool for developing a sound understanding of service management best practice, and they will save you a lot of time and work when designing and documenting the service management processes in your organization.